 1 to 1 BSL sessions

 There are lots of reasons why you might prefer solo sessions.
 One to one sessions can help you get more focused support to achieve your goals.

 You may also want 1 to 1 sessions to help you pass an exam or to get feedback as part of your professional development.

 Click below to find out more about the 1 to 1 sessions and how they can help you achieve your qualification goals.

 If you are an education organisation or business that caters for children’s needs, you can find lots of resources on the National Deaf Childrens Society (NDCS) website.
 The site has plenty of resources for nurseries, schools and colleges to access, including a free sign language course.

-Alternatively, you can find resources on the British Deaf Association (BDA) website about Deaf culture and the Deaf community.
+Other services that provide BSL resources include the British Deaf Association (BDA) who also provide information about Deaf culture and the Deaf community.